 Making barfi will essentially go through three different stages until it's ready to eat -

-- A soupy batter similar to pancake batter
+- A soupy batter similar to pancake batter as the milk powder rehydrates

 - A thick, fudgey consistency that combines into what looks like a dough ball